jnlxdev/jnlxdev/README.md

 By day, I'm wrangling APIs and making pixel-perfect UIs.
 By night, I'm probably exploring side projects, watching tech talks, or losing sleep over a bug that turns out to be a missing semicolon.

-- 🔭 Currently working on: **a productivity app nobody asked for but everyone needs**
+- 🔭 Currently working on: **In house Company CRM**
-- 🌱 Currently learning: **Rust** (send help)
+- 🌱 Currently learning: **Python** (send help)
 - 👯 Looking to collaborate on: open source projects & anything that sounds fun
 - 💬 Ask me about: React, Node.js, databases, or why tabs > spaces
-- ⚡ Fun fact: I've named all my dev branches after One Piece characters
+- ⚡ Fun fact: I do a lot of MVP that is not publish hope it will publish one day

 ---